Social Studies FAQs

 The content of the civics requirement is outlined in statute in RCW 28A.230.094 and must include, but not be limited to:

-The OSPI social studies web pages provide information, materials, and resources for the new Civics graduation requirement.
+OSPI's social studies webpage provides information, materials, and resources for the Civics graduation requirement.

 A “stand-alone” civics course means that the civics content may not be embedded in another course, and that the course should be transcribed as “Civics” on students’ transcripts.
 However, the law makes an exception for dual credit courses: “civics content and instruction required by this section may be embedded in social studies courses that offer students the opportunity to earn both high school and postsecondary credit.”
 (RCW 28A.230.094).